 Solar backpacks are a brilliant way to generate green energy for your devices.
 But which of them are worth your hard-earned cash?
-I aim to find out.
+Let’s find out!

 Have you ever been hiking only to find that your smartphone is dead when you need it most?
 Maybe you’ve been taking photos in a remote location, only to find your DSLR camera battery is dead with no grid power for miles around?